am9zZWY/TueR/engine/README.md

 The pipeline will not stop by itself, even if reached the maximum sites.
 You will have to stop it manually by pressing `Ctrl + C` in the terminal.
 But it will be able to resume from where it left off when you restart it.

+When the offline pipeline runs, it will try to finish completely before stopping.
+If you force stop it, the pipeline will not save the state because it's saved in `crawlies.db.wal`.